 6. How do I renew a book?

-You can either bring the book into the Library or you can renew it online by going to the library homepage to Check My Account.
+You can either bring the book into the Library or you can renew it online by going to the library homepage and click Library Catalog.
+Click Login (on the upper right corner) to login with your name and Bronc ID.
+Click your name to display the checked out items.
+Check the ones you wish to renew.
 Renewals cannot be done over the phone or by e-mail.

 8. How long can I keep a video or DVD/CD?